Skip to main content

 Is it legal?

 Yes.
 In England and Wales, there is no legal requirement to use a funeral director.
-You can legally keep the body at home (in appropriate conditions), build your own coffin, arrange transport in your own vehicle, and contact a crematorium or burial ground directly to book.
-You will need the death certificate and, for cremation, a Medical Certificate of Cause of Death (MCCD) completed by the attending practitioner and scrutinised by a Medical Examiner.
-Since September 2024, the old system of two separate cremation forms (Form Cremation 4 and 5, signed by two doctors) has been replaced by the Medical Examiner system, removing those fees.
+You can legally keep the person at home (in appropriate conditions), build your own coffin, arrange transport in your own vehicle, and contact a crematorium or burial ground directly to book.
+You will need the death certificate and, for cremation, a Medical Certificate of Cause of Death (MCCD) completed by the attending practitioner and scrutinised by a medical examiner.
+Since 9 September 2024, the old system of two separate cremation forms (Form Cremation 4 and 5, signed by two doctors) has been replaced by the medical examiner system in England and Wales, removing those doctors' fees entirely.
+Northern Ireland still uses cremation certificates signed by two doctors, and their fees still apply there.
 The Natural Death Centre (naturaldeath.org.uk) provides detailed, practical guidance for DIY funerals.

 What a DIY funeral might cost

-The cremation fee alone (booked directly with the crematorium) is typically £700-£1,200 depending on the area.
+The cremation fee alone (booked directly with the crematorium) is typically £700-£1,100 depending on the area, and unattended slots are often cheaper still.
 A simple cardboard or wicker coffin costs £100-£400.
-Since September 2024, the Medical Examiner system has replaced the old two-doctor cremation certificate process, so there is no longer a separate fee for cremation medical forms.
-Total: roughly £800-£1,600 for a DIY cremation.
+Since 9 September 2024, the medical examiner system has replaced the old two-doctor cremation certificate process in England and Wales, so there is no longer a separate doctor's fee for cremation forms.
+Total: roughly £800-£1,500 for a DIY cremation.
 A DIY burial in a natural burial ground can cost £800-£1,500 for the plot and digging fees.

 Is it right for everyone?